DFE-Digital/npq-registration/app/views/api/guidance/data_states.md

 ## Declaration data states

-Declaration states are defined by the <code>state</code> attribute.
+Declaration states are defined by the `state` attribute.

 Providers must [submit declarations](ADD LINK) to confirm a participant has engaged in training within a given milestone period.
-A declaration’s state value will reflect if and when DfE will pay providers for the training delivered.
+A declaration’s `state` value will reflect if and when DfE will pay providers for the training delivered.

 <table class="govuk-table">
 <caption class="govuk-table__caption govuk-table__caption--m">Declaration status values</caption>